Need to know

 You need compulsory third party (CTP) insurance to register your car in Australia.
 It covers you against compensation claims from people injured in car accidents.
 For damage to cars and property there are three types of car insurance policies:

 Comprehensive car insurance policies are more popular than third party policies as they offer a lot more cover.
 But, depending on the value of the car, it might make more sense for young drivers to opt for a third party policy instead of comprehensive.
-Premiums for comprehensive insurance are more affordable are more affordable for drivers aged 25 and over.
+Premiums for comprehensive insurance are more affordable for drivers aged 25 and over.

 Need some help making sense of your options?
 We've put together a car insurance buying guide with tips and advice, including ways to get discounts.